MitchelEppich/GopherGold/README.md

 - If a joke falls outside of the score range(1 to 10) it will be rejected
 - Users will be informed if their joke is accepted or rejected

+## Other Improvements

+- Expanded test cases to test new functionality appropriately
+- New view page to inform users that their joke has been rejected
+- New view page to inform users that their joke has been approved

 ## Future Improvements

 - Full re-design of the user interface